Unidata/netcdf-c/docs/FAQ.md

 -----------------

-A new flag, '-k', has been added to ncgen to specify the kind of file format variant.
-By default or if '-k 1' or '-k classic' is specified, the generated file will be in netCDF classic format.
-If '-k 2' or '-k 64-bit-offset' is specified, the generated file will use the new 64-bit offset format.
-To permit creating very large files quickly, another new ncgen flag, '-x', has been added to specify use of nofill mode when generating the netCDF file.
+A command-line option, '-k', specifies the kind of file format variant.
+By default or if '-k classic' is specified, the generated file will be in netCDF classic format.
+If '-k 64-bit-offset' is specified, the generated file will use the 64-bit offset format.

 * * * * *